-We had a pretty epic weekend, but before we get into that I just want to point something out; The shoe in the feature image for this post is a size 20!
-Yes, it is my hand holding it and I have quite large hands, I just picked that sneaker up off a rack, but more about that later…
+We had a pretty epic weekend, but before we get into that I just want to point something out; The shoe in the feature image for this post is a US size 20!
+I just picked that sneaker up off a rack, but more about that later…

 Friday, July 10, 2015